isso-comments/isso/docs/docs/configuration/server.rst

     activate them.

 approve-if-email-previously-approved
-    automatically approve comments by an author if that author has had a comment approved within the last 6 months.
+    automatically approve comments by an email address if that address has had a comment approved within the last 6 months.
+No ownership verification is done on the entered email address.
+This means that if someone is able to guess correctly the email address used by a previously approved author, they will be able to have their new comment auto-approved.

 purge-after
     remove unprocessed comments in moderation queue after given time.